mnms/docs/docs/get-started.md

 flashbase edit template
 ```

-If 'flashbase edit template' is executed, templates of masters and slaves will be open to modify configurations and features.
+If `flashbase edit template` is executed, templates of masters and slaves will be open to modify configurations and features.

 Following is example.